All orders from Silencer Shop ship free!

 - Finally, you need to take both copies of the Form 4 to your local chief law-enforcement officer (CLEO) and have him sign section 17 on both.
 Note that the CLEO should have jurisdiction where you live – and will typically be either your Sheriff or the Police Chief.
-(Do you want to avoid the CLEO signature & fingerprints altogether?)

 Aside from the Form 4, you will also be provided with 2 fingerprint cards that have been stamped by the ATF.
 You should NOT substitute these cards!
 It’s generally easiest to just get the fingerprints done while you’re at the police dept for the CLEO signature.